Construction of two-dimensional quantum field models through Longo-Witten endomorphisms: Introduction

 \section{Introduction}

 In a series of papers \cite{DT11, Tanimoto12-2, BT12} we have investigated operator-algebraic methods based on conformal field theory to construct quantum field models on two-dimensional spacetime with a weak localization property.
 Although we succeeded to obtain various examples and general structural results, there was missing one important property: strict localization.
+Namely, we have constructed certain operator-algebraic objects which are considered to represent observables localized in the wedge-shaped regions in two-dimensional spacetime.
+But we could not prove the existence of observables in compactly localized regions.
 In the present paper we construct further new families of quantum field models and prove their strict locality.
 In other words, we construct interacting two-dimensional Haag-Kastler nets, using techniques from conformal nets.

 In recent years the operator-algebraic approach (algebraic QFT) to quantum field theory has seen many developments.
 A fundamental idea is that the whole quantum field model can be recovered from the set of observables localized in an unbounded wedge-shaped region and the spacetime translations \cite{Borchers92}.
 Conversely, a strategy to construct models is first to obtain models localized in wedges then to prove the existence of fully localized observables.
+We say that they are wedge-local and strictly local, respectively.
 The most successful application of this strategy is the construction of scalar factorizing S-matrix models in two dimensions \cite{Lechner08}.

 Construction of interacting quantum field theory in four dimensions remains one of the most important open problems in mathematical physics.
 Further steps toward higher dimensions within the above operator-algebraic approach have been obtained \cite{BLS11, Lechner11}, however, the second step to find localized observables has so far turned out to be unsuccessful \cite{BLS11}.
 Furthermore, we found that conformal covariance implies triviality of scattering in two dimensions \cite{Tanimoto12-1} yet it is possible to construct weakly localized, conformally covariant models \cite{Tanimoto12-2}.
-Thus construction of weakly localized models should be considered as an important but intermediate step.
+Thus construction of wedge-local models should be considered as an important but intermediate step.

 We have constructed weakly localized massless models using chiral components of two-dimensional conformal field theory \cite{DT11, Tanimoto12-2, BT12}, however, strict locality is disproved in some of them and open in the others.
 The only known operator-algebraic technique to find local observables is wedge-splitting \cite{BL04} (see Section \ref{general}).
 This property is apparently difficult to hold in massless models, especially known to be invalid in conformal case.
 Actually, one encounters a similar problem in the form factor bootstrap program to integrable models \cite{Smirnov92}: one starts with a given S-matrix and matrix coefficients of local operators are given as solutions of the so-called form factor equations.
 One can easily observe that the convergence of these matrix coefficients is much worse in massless case.
 Hence, in order to avoid such technical difficulty, one should try to construct massive models (besides, the convergence of form factors is a difficult problem even in massive models \cite{BK04}).